Annie CPR

-It was a collaboration with two other universities: The Queensland University of Technology in Brisbane (AUS), which handled the mannequin's product design, as well as the York University in Toronto (CA), approaching the interaction design of the mannequin.
+It was a collaboration with two universities: Queensland University of Technology in Brisbane (AUS), which handled the product design of the mannequin, and York University in Toronto (CA), which handled the interaction design of the mannequin.

-I grouped up with two other fellow students to tackle the challenge of designing suitable interfaces for both target groups: 10 to 13 year old children as well as instructors - i.e. trainers, nurses or doctors.
+I teamed up with two other fellow students to tackle the challenge of designing suitable interfaces for both target groups: instructors as trainers, nurses or doctors, as well as 10 to 13 year old children.

 Firstly, we researched about the content of CPR classes and which different techniques need to get conveyed.
 Also, it was important to understand the special needs of children.
 Here, a zoom meeting and talk with a real CPR instructor helped a lot.